kabalera82/Tetris/Readme.txt

 Happy coding and may your tetrominoes fall in your favor! 🌟

-Special thank to the Tutorial Guide of RyiSnow
+Special thanks to the Tutorial Guide of RyiSnow

 https://www.youtube.com/watch?v=N1ktYfszqnM